 The two recent deployments to assist in enforcing immigration law along the border occurred when there were fewer apprehensions, represented by more days between each apprehension for each agent (Figure 1).
 The higher the number for the blue line in Figure 1, the fewer people Border Patrol agents individually apprehend.
 From about 1975 through 2006, the Border Patrol faced an annual inflow of illegal immigrants far larger than anything seen in recent years.

-The Average Number of Days Between Each Border Patrol Apprehension on the Southwest Border, 1975–2018
+Figure 1: The Average Number of Days Between Each Border Patrol Apprehension on the Southwest Border, 1975–2018

 In years and decades past, the average amount of time between Border Patrol apprehensions of illegal immigrants could be measured in hours while now it is measured in weeks.
 The proposed deployment of American troops to the border at a time of low and falling illegal immigrant entries is an unnecessary waste of time and resources.